 Threaded vs Threadless Forks

 Forks connect the wheels to the frame of the scooter.
 You will often see forks described as threaded forks or threadless forks.
 A threaded fork uses a thread cut into the top of the scooter fork to add compression to the headset and keep it all in place, which means they have a weaker point which can snap under lots of pressure.
 A threadless fork is stronger and tends to be found on more expensive scooters.
 Threadless forks are better and are what the professionals will use as they will last for longer but what you get will depend on the budget you have and how much you want to use the scooter.

 The headset is the part that enables the fork tube to rotate within the head tube is the headset.
 The top pro scooters often come with a sealed headset which needs a threadless fork and a compression system.
 This helps the scooter run smoothly.

-If the scooter has a threadless fork it will also have a compression system to hold the fork in place.
-There are three types of compression systems HIC (hidden compression system), SCS (standard compression system) and ICS (internal compression system).
+Many pro scooters have a compression system which is basically the way in which your bars, forks and deck are all mechanically attached together on your scooter.
+So, if the scooter has a threadless fork it will also have a compression system to hold the fork in place.
+There are three main types of compression systems HIC (hidden compression system), SCS (standard compression system) and ICS (internal compression system).
 They all have their advantages and disadvantages but if you are buying a scooter with a threadless headset you will need an compression system.

 As stunt scooters tend to be built out of stronger material they tend to cost more too.
 However they also tend to last longer, so over time they may actually work out as a better investment.
 You should also be able to replace parts on many stunt scooters so that even when wheels and other parts have worn out you can still use the scooter for years to come if you replace just certain part.